 6. Boot-Fix Shoe Glue

-Shoe-Fix Shoe Glue covered you for most shoe repair needs, but you don’t use any ol’ pair of ordinary shoes for heavy-duty tasks.
-We’re talking about the weekend warrior home repairs, construction work, or other hours of manual labor.
+I’ve mentioned the Shoe-Fix Shoe Glue, which covers you for most shoe repair needs.
+But you can’t use it on heavy-duty stuff.
+I’m talking about fixing shoes for the weekend warrior home repairs, construction work, or other hours of manual labor.

-Boot-Fix Shoe Glue is what you need for when regular shoe glue won’t cut it.
+Boot-Fix Shoe Glue is what you need when regular shoe glue doesn’t cut it.
 When professional workers need a long-lasting fix, they turn to Boot-Fix Shoe Glue.

 The company that makes Boot-Fix Shoe Glue would know — they’ve been crafting and perfecting the art of shoe repair for three generations.
-This glue has remarkable strength and precision for right when you need it.
-Just wait for the glue to set and dry with no extra clamping required.
+This glue has remarkable strength and precision.
+Just wait for the glue to set and dry; you won’t need extra clamping.

-If you work in a variety of extreme temperature locations, shoe glue will work for you in hot, cold, or humid environments.
-The flexible bond is guaranteed to stay in place, though you might have to reapply the glue every once in a while.
+If you work in locations with extreme temperatures, Boot-Fix will work for you.
+It has a waterproof formula that can withstand humid environments and even heat.
+I guarantee the flexible bond will stay in place, though you might have to reapply the glue every once in a while.

 Boot-Fix Shoe Glue doesn’t expand when it dries or dries thick.
 It takes up the amount of space you expect it to with no further surprises.
 The bond will stay malleable once it’s completely dry.

-Use the Boot-Fix Shoe Glue for athletic shoes, climbing shoes, dress shoes, as well as rubber, vinyl, and leather footwear.
-The long-lasting bond in the shoe will stand the test of time — until it’s time for the next shoe reapplication.
+Use the Boot-Fix Shoe Glue for work boots, hiking shoes, rain boots, and other heavy-duty boots or athletic shoes.
+The long-lasting bond in the shoe will stand the test of time — until it’s time for the next reapplication.

 So keep your bottle of Boot-Fix Shoe Glue around.
 It won’t be for a while, but when that time comes, you know your shoes will get the strong, durable adhesion you need to continue working hard.